zkurtz/repute/README.md

 ```

 Upload your csv to a spreadsheet application and sort it on the various metrics columns to get a sense of the health of your dependencies.

+## Details

+Installation:
+- We're [on pypi](https://pypi.org/project/reputation/), so `pip install reputation`.
+- Consider using the [simplest-possible virtual environment](https://gist.github.com/zkurtz/4c61572b03e667a7596a607706463543) if working directly on this repo.